 Audit your brand presence

-Every social media platform gives you an opportunity to introduce your brand.
+Every social network gives you an opportunity to introduce your brand.
 Make sure that your audience knows immediately that they are looking at the profile of your company.

 Consistency is key.